ChethanKMurthy/ChethanKMurthy/readme.md

 - **Lung Cancer Identification Models**: Research and compare various models for early detection of lung cancer to improve patient outcomes.
 - **AI-powered Menstrual Cycle Prediction Tool**: Empowering women to take charge of their reproductive health through accurate predictions.
+- **Poker-bot**:Input your river cards and cards on the table to know your probablity of winning the hand.

 ### Finance & Trading